 Dr. Débora Junker is the Director of the Hispanic-Latinx Center and Assistant Professor of Christian Education at Garrett-Evangelical Theological Seminary.
 She received her Doctor of Philosophy degree in education and congregational studies from Garrett-Evangelical; she also holds a Master of Arts in Christian education from Christian Theological Seminary and a Master in Religious Science (practical theology) degree from the Methodist University of São Paulo - Brazil.
 She also received post-graduate specialization in the psychopedagogy of early childhood and adolescence from the Methodist Institute of Higher Education of São Paulo – Brazil and a licentiate in letters from the Methodist Institute of Higher Education of São Paulo – Brazil.
 Junker has published numerous articles, chapters, and books in the field of Christian education.
 She is currently working on a new book, Religious Education for Global Citizenship: Embracing Compassion and Solidarity.

-Prior to joining the faculty of Garrett-Evangelical in 2014, Luis Rivera served as faculty member and academic dean and vice president for academic affairs and the James G. K. McClure Professor of Theological Education (2009-13) at McCormick Theological Seminary (PCUSA) in Chicago.
+Dr. Luis Rivera is Associate Professor of Theology.
+He served as the Academic Dean and Vice President for Academic Affairs at Garrett-Evangelical from 2014-2019.
+Prior to joining the faculty of Garrett-Evangelical in 2014, Rivera served as faculty member and academic dean and vice president for academic affairs and the James G. K. McClure Professor of Theological Education (2009-13) at McCormick Theological Seminary (PCUSA) in Chicago.
 Rivera started his teaching career in 1986 when he joined the faculty of the Evangelical Seminary of Puerto Rico (1986 -1995).

 Rivera holds degrees from the University of Puerto Rico (B.A.), the Evangelical Seminary of Puerto Rico (M.Div.), and Harvard University, the Divinity School (Th.M., Th.D.).
 His research and teaching focuses on the theological and hermeneutical challenges posed by the experiences of global migrations and the formation of diaspora communities and congregations amidst multicultural societies in a globalized world.